100 Dubai Facts You Probably Haven’t Heard Before. From the Interesting to the Fun to the Strange

 I’d say that’s some pretty impressive growth right there.
 Where is this city headed into the future?

-If you’ve enjoyed learning about these Dubai facts and learnt something new, please take a moment to share it on social media.
+If you’ve enjoyed reading these fun Dubai facts and learnt something new, please take a moment to share it on social media.

 Looking for more travel destination facts?
-How about these interesting Dominican Republic facts
+How about these:

 Tell me guys, which destination would you like to hear about next?

-Until the next set of wonderful, weird, interesting destination facts,
+Until the next set of wonderful, weird, interesting Dubai facts,